Ricky L. Waddell

-Ricky Lynn Waddell (born 31 October 1959) is a retired lieutenant general in the United States Army Reserve who last served as the Assistant to the Chairman of the Joint Chiefs of Staff from 2018 to 2021.
-He served as a Deputy National Security Advisor to President Donald Trump from 2017 to 2018.
+Ricky Lynn Waddell (born 31 October 1959) is a retired lieutenant general in the United States Army Reserve who served as a Deputy National Security Advisor to President Donald Trump from 2017 to 2018 and as the Assistant to the Chairman of the Joint Chiefs of Staff from 2018 to 2021.
 His promotion to lieutenant general was authorized by the United States Senate on 26 September 2019.

-He retired on 1 October 2021.
+He retired from active military service in October 2021.

 Early life

 Waddell attended the United States Military Academy, graduating in 1982 with a degree of Bachelor of Science.

 Military career

 Waddell became an Engineer Officer with 15th Engineer Battalion, then the 9th Infantry Division as a Platoon Leader and Battalion Maintenance Officer.
 With Joint Task Force Bravo at Soto Cano (Palmerola) Air Base, Comayagua, Honduras, he served as the JTF Engineer.
 In the 35th Engineer Battalion, he served as the Commander C Company.
 He returned to the United States Military Academy as an instructor in the Department of Social Sciences.
 He subsequently served as Director for European Security Affairs on the National Security Council.

 Waddell has been an Active Reserve officer, filling the following roles: